 In different regions of the country, Makar Sankranti is celebrated by different names

-- Lohri: One day before Makar Sankranti, on 13th January, Lohri is celebrated in Haryana and Punjab.
+- Lohri: One day before Makar Sankranti, Lohri is celebrated in India with enthusiasm mainly in Haryana and Punjab.
 At night, people gather around the bonfire and throw til, puffed rice & popcorns into the flames of the bonfire.
 Prayers are offered to the bonfire seeking abundance & prosperity.

-- In Bihar, Makar Sankranti festival is known as Khichdi.
-On this day, donating urad, rice, gold, woollen clothes, blankets etc. have their own importance.
+- In Bihar, the Makar Sankranti festival is known as Khichdi.
+On this day, donating urad, rice, gold, woolen clothes, blankets, etc. have its own importance.

-- In Bengal, there is a tradition of donating til after taking bath in Makar Sankrant.
-Huge fair is also organised every year in Gangasagar.
+- In Bengal, there is a tradition of donating til after taking bath on Makar Sankrant.
+A huge fair is also organized every year in Gangasagar.